Jigar3/Wall-Street/README.md

 To improve on all of it, I have made a v2 which is just more stable and better and with good practices.
 I have used TypeScript in React for the first time and really liked it, having static checking goes a long way in development process.

+## Installation

+You need to have Node installed on your local machine.
+[Node](https://nodejs.org/en/)

+NPM(Node Package Manager is already bundled with Node).
+You can use yarn as well.
+Install Yarn from [here](https://yarnpkg.com/lang/en/docs/install/)

-To run the project use
+To run the project

 ```
 cd v2/
 yarn install
 yarn start
 ```

+Yarn can be replaced by npm.

 The above command will start the frontend